dmhacker/rlwe/README.md

 ## Implementation Details

-Internally, librlwe uses [NTL](http://www.shoup.net/ntl/) for doing fast polynomial arithmetic.
+Internally, rlwe uses [NTL](http://www.shoup.net/ntl/) for doing fast polynomial arithmetic.
 All keys, plaintexts, and ciphertexts store their polynomials as `NTL:ZZX` objects.
 However, these polynomials are in the ring `Z_q/(f)` where `f` is a cyclotomic polynomial of the form `x^n + 1`.
 Whenever operations are performed on them, they are usually converted to `NTL::ZZ_pX` and a temporary modulus is pushed until the operation completes.